This Vegetable Pot Pie Recipe is loaded with hearty veggies for a comforting and delicious dish that happens to be vegetarian-friendly.

 Total Time: 51 minutes

-This classic pot pie recipe is loaded with veggies for a delicious dish that can easily be made vegan and gluten-free.
+This Vegetable Pot Pie Recipe is loaded with hearty veggies for a comforting and delicious dish that happens to be vegetarian-friendly.

 Servings: 8 servings